souffle-lang/souffle-lang.github.io/pages/docs/applications.md

 Vandal is a static program analysis framework for Ethereum smart contract bytecode, developed at The University of Sydney.
 The source code can be found [here](https://github.com/usyd-blockchain/vandal).

+## Prosynth
+A synthesis framework that learns Datalog rules from data (appeared POPL'20).

 ## Haskell Interface
 There is a Haskell/Souffle interface written by Luc Tielen.
 You can find the source code [here](https://github.com/luc-tielen/souffle-haskell).